-To get information from us in a way that works for you, please call Customer Service (phone numbers are printed on the back cover of this booklet).
-We can give you information in Braille, in large print, or other alternate formats if you need it.
+To get information from us in a way that works for you, please call Customer Service.
+We can give you information in braille, in large print, or other alternate formats if you need it.

-Benefits and/or copayments/coinsurance may change on January 1, 2019.
+Benefits and/or copayments/coinsurance may change on January 1, 2022.

-The provider network may change at any time.
+The formulary, pharmacy network, and/or provider network may change at any time.
 You will receive notice when necessary.

-2018 Evidence of Coverage Table of Contents
+2021 Evidence of Coverage Table of Contents